 The Division of Psychiatry

-The Department of Psychiatry is one of the three sections that comprise CCBS, and it has its own website.
-The Head of Department is Professor Stephen Lawrie.
+The Department of Psychiatry is one of the three Divisions that comprise CCBS, and it has its own website.
+The Head of Division is Professor Daniel Smith.